 Having seen its plans for DAT to be an affordable hi-tech replacement for compact cassette scuppered by international money markets and industry outrage, Sony regrouped and served up MiniDisc in 1992.
 In the pre-MP3 era the MD was futuristically small (just 68 x 72 x 5mm) and its 80-minute storage capacity exactly the same as the bigger, less portable CD-R. For a little while it seemed to be the natural successor to Sony’s ubiquitous Walkman series of portable cassette players.

 Sony can be pretty bloody-minded where its formats are concerned though, and shipment of MD devices didn’t end until 2013.
-In reality, it had been all over by the turn of the century.
+In reality, it had been all over since the turn of the century.

 1999 - 2007